matijuguera/flaky-api/readme.md

 I tested the http retry package with the library https://github.com/stretchr/testify

+To run the test `go test ./... -cover`

 # Run the project

 - Use `go mod download` to download the modules